-can be used as the base image as well.
-CIS pre-hardens these virtual machine (VM) images to CIS Benchmark standards and you can add EKS related binaries.
-These images do incur some additional cost on the AWS marketplace.
+An Amazon Linux 2 CIS image from the AWS Marketplace can be used as the base image as well.
+CIS pre-hardens these virtual machine (VM) images to CIS Benchmark standards, and you can add EKS-related binaries.
+These images do incur some additional cost on the AWS Marketplace.

-If you do not have an existing baseline AMI for use with EKS and wish to create one based on STIG, you can follow the steps in this post to see how to build a golden Linux operating system image that follows STIG compliance guidelines using Amazon EC2 Image Builder.
+If you do not have an existing baseline AMI for use with Amazon EKS and wish to create one based on STIG, you can follow the steps in this post to see how to build a golden Linux operating system image that follows STIG compliance guidelines using Amazon EC2 Image Builder.

-Create AMI with STIG standards using EC2 Image Builder
+Create AMI with STIG standards using Amazon EC2 Image Builder

-EC2 Image Builder provides a step-by-step wizard covering the steps to build a golden image that follows STIG compliance guidelines.
+Amazon EC2 Image Builder provides a step-by-step wizard covering the steps to build a golden image that follows STIG compliance guidelines.

-Define the source image
+Define the source image.

-The first step is to create a recipe in EC2 Image Builder.
+The first step is to create a recipe in Amazon EC2 Image Builder.

 Next define the base OS image to use as the foundation layer of the golden image.
 You can select an existing image that you own, an image owned by Amazon, or an image shared with you.
-Under Source image, select Amazon Linux as the image operating system.
+Under Source Image, select Amazon Linux as the image operating system.

-Under components, we choose the stig-build-linux-high component.
+Under Components, choose the stig-build-linux-high component.
 Image Builder provides STIG components that you can leverage to quickly build STIG-compliant images on standalone servers by applying local Group Policies.
 The STIG components of Image Builder scan for misconfigurations and run a remediation script.
 Image Builder defines the STIG components as low, medium, and high, which align with DISA CAT I, II, and III respectively.

 Once done, select Create Recipe.

-Next we choose Create pipeline from this recipe
+Next, we choose Create pipeline from this recipe